jisc-services/Public-Documentation/PublicationsRouter/api/v3/Using_Router_Metadata.md

 * eVoR - Enhanced version of record
 * cVoR - Corrected version of record.

-(For further information see the NISO working group reommendations https://groups.niso.org/publications/rp/RP-8-2008.pdf).
+(For further information see the NISO working group recommendations https://groups.niso.org/publications/rp/RP-8-2008.pdf).

 Note that this value is frequently missing.